pcoutin/cpanel-cert-updater/README.md

 cpanel-cert-updater
 ===================

+note: potential vulns in old dependencies

+Should just use acme.sh

 Automatically renews free Let's Encrypt certificates for GoDaddy shared hosting.
 Should work with other CPanel hosts as well.